THUND3RC0D3/Python-Journey/README.md

 # My Python Journey

-Welcome to the journey of mine.
-This journey includes quests, and these quest I'm going to share with you, whoever is seeing this.
+Welcome to the repository where I post my journey of learning the coding language, Python.

 > Where I'm learning: https://py.checkio.org/